katyo/linux-video-rs/tokio/README.md

 The implementation much closer to system calls than v4l.
 Interface types wraps kernel types to avoid unnecessary copying.

+The secondary goal is providing full set of features of the original API.

 At end this is my demure attempt to do things right.

 ## Crates